 by Shauna Theel, via Media Matters

-Shauna Theel is a contributing writer for Media Matters.
-This piece was originally published at Media Matters and was reprinted with permission.
+This piece was originally published at Media Matters for America and was republished with permission.

 See also the Washington Post’s “No, wind farms are not causing global warming,” which quotes Stanford’s Mark Jacobson on the subject:

 To get a sense for what scientists know about this topic, I called Mark Jacobson, an environmental engineer at Stanford who has done a fair bit of modeling work in this area.
 The key thing to note is that, for now, humanity doesn’t use anywhere near enough wind power to make a big difference to global wind patterns.
 Jacobson’s earlier research suggested that there’s somewhere around 72 terawatts of wind power that could feasibly be harnessed worldwide.
 At the end of 2011, the world’s wind power generation capacity was still just 0.2 terawatts.
 (Human beings use about 16 terawatts of energy, all told.)

 And scientists dispute what would happen if we did start blanketing the globe with wind turbines.
 One 2004 study led by the University of Calgary’s David Keith found that getting just 2 terawatts of electricity from wind could produce “non-negligible climactic change at continental scales” — including shifts in rainfall patterns.
 (That much wind power would not, however, change the overall temperature of the planet.)
 But, says Jacobson, the effects that Keith’s group modeled don’t appear to be distinguishable from random fluctuations in the Earth’s climate.
 “To me,” says Jacobson, “that’s a meaningless result.”